nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
-* a.
+* *a.
 At any time, Student chooses to close MassLinkers.
     * a1.
-MassLinkers updates the storage file.
+MassLinkers updates the storage file. \
-    * a2.
-MassLinkers closes the program. \
       Use case ends.

-**Use case 2: Delete a classmate**
+**Use case 2: Remove a classmate**

 **MSS**
 1. Student requests for the list of classmates.
-2. MassLinkers displays the current list of classmates.
+2. MassLinkers shows the current list of classmates.
 3. Student requests to delete a specific classmate in the list.
 4. MassLinkers deletes the classmate using his or her index.
    \